A reading from the gospel according to Mark 12:28B-34

 Reflection: Love and the Kingdom of God

 Jesus summarizes the whole law and whole bible into one word: love.
 If we have it, nothing more is needed.
-If we don’t have it, everything is lost.
+If we don’t have it, nothing else matters.

 To love God with all our heart, soul, mind and strength is to always remember Him and to do his will every moment of our life.
-We show fondness of Him by having constant conversation with Him through prayers, singing praises, reading the scriptures and maintaining a joyful attitude all the time.
+We show fondness for Him by having constant conversations with Him through prayers, singing praises to him, reading the scriptures and maintaining a joyful attitude all the time.

 To love others as we love ourselves means to treat them as we treat ourselves, to take care of them as we take care of ourselves and to work for their growth even we work for our own.